General

 Animals in four worlds; sculptures from India.

 Asian traditions/modern expressions.
-Asian American artists
+Asian American artists and abstraction 1945-1970.

 Bronzes of the American West.
 Patricia Janis Broder.